RetroCraft/problems/index.md

 These should be up-to-date with the latest course redesign.

 Detailed [lecture notes](https://grave-space-21c.notion.site/CS-246-7a97ec0fce9245798ca922f3404240fa?pvs=4) by Benny, Tommy and Yifei.
-If you want to contribute, feel free to contact us for edit permission!

 #### CS 330 (F2023) <small>Management Information Systems</small>